CKEFGISC/27th-website/scripts/README.txt

-this is a folder for .js files
+This is a folder for JavaScript files.